 I am no longer in need of your services.
 (If there was a reason like failure to return calls, poor communication etc., insert that here).
 I have decided to handle my case with another attorney (or you can say on your own) and I will need to pick up my file within 14 days.
 Please telephone me at xxx-xxxx when my file is ready to be picked up.

 Then telephone the lawyer’s office to confirm receipt of your letter the next day.
 You should also notify the insurance company in writing that the lawyer no longer represents you.

 YOU HAVE A LOW OFFER AND WANT TO FIRE YOUR CAR ACCIDENT LAWYER

 Once an offer is made by the car insurance company, the lawyer’s contract will most likely say entitled to their fee no matter what.
 You cannot fire the lawyer and accept the offer because they will assert an attorney’s lien with the insurance company.

 In this situation, it is challenging to get another injury lawyer involved but can still happen depending on your individual circumstances.
 Contact us today and we will be happy to review your situation.

-At The Champion Firm we have helped hundreds of Personal Injury clients in Georgia and recovered over $45 Million in settlements in the last six years alone.
+At The Champion Firm, P.C., we have helped hundreds of personal injury clients in Georgia and recovered over $45 million in settlements in.

 We like to say The Champion Firm is a client-focused law practice.
 What does that mean?

-✔️ Our clients are like family!
-They come to us usually at a very difficult time in their life and we work (often) seven days a week to make sure they are getting the best care and compensation possible.
+- Our clients are like family.
+They come to us at very difficult times in their lives and we (often) work seven days a week to make sure they are getting the best care and compensation possible.

 If you have fired your personal injury attorney and are looking for new representation, contact us to discuss your case in a free and confidential consultation over the phone, via Zoom or in-person at our Atlanta office.
 We’re here to help.
 Simply fill out the form below.